ShreyansJadhav/Radar/README.md

 # Radar
 Code for a radar including an ultrasonic sensor, a position servo motor, a joystick, and LEDs.
+The joystick controls the servo on which the ultrasonic sensor is mounted.
+Using only the x-axis, the servo moves either to the left or to the right based on its position.
+When the ultrasonic sensor detects something close enough, a red LED on the Arduino lights up, indicating that the object is too close.
+A green LED lights up when the opposite is true.